mmore500/waves/blog/_posts/2020-07-31-mabe-genomes.md

 - Any random site in the current genome can also be accessed without having to store a full copy of the current genome.
 - Thus, change logging can save significant time and memory, especially for larger genomes.

-## My Algorithm for Change Logging
+## My Algorithm for Genomes with Change Logging
 - **Data Structures:**
   - Each genome stores a changelog and an offset map.
     - **Changelog: ordered map**